E3 2012: Ubisoft

-Ubisoft held a press conference on June 4 at 3:00pm, showing many titles including Assassin's Creed III, Far Cry 3, Just Dance 4, Rayman Legends, Tom Clancy's Splinter Cell: Blacklist, Watch Dogs and ZombiU.
+Ubisoft held a press conference on June 4 at 3:00pm at the Los Angeles Theatre, showing many titles including Assassin's Creed III, Far Cry 3, Just Dance 4, Rayman Legends, Tom Clancy's Splinter Cell: Blacklist, Watch Dogs and ZombiU.

 Sony

 Sony's press conference took place on June 4 at 6:00pm at the Los Angeles Memorial Sports Arena.
 Sony and its partners showcased existing titles, including first party games such as God of War: Ascension, PlayStation All-Stars Battle Royale and The Last of Us and third party games such as Assassin's Creed III and Far Cry 3.

-Sony also announced a new title called Beyond: Two Souls.
+Sony also announced a title called Beyond: Two Souls.
 Sony provided updates on the PlayStation Suite mobile framework, renaming it to PlayStation Mobile and adding HTC as a partner.
 It also unveiled the Wonderbook augmented reality reading system.

 Nintendo

 Nintendo's main press conference took place on June 5 at 9:00am in the Nokia Theatre.
 The company showed 23 Wii U titles, including first party games like Pikmin 3, and New Super Mario Bros.
 U, and third party games like Batman: Arkham City: Armored Edition, Scribblenauts: Unlimited, and ZombiU.
-The company also showed more casual games, including Wii Fit U and Nintendo Land.
+The company showed more casual games including Wii Fit U and Nintendo Land.
 On stage, Reggie Fils-Aimé stated "I feel just like a Purple Pikmin."

-The following day, June 6, Nintendo held a smaller "software showcase" conference based solely on the Nintendo 3DS, showcasing new content and games such as New Super Mario Bros.
+The next day, June 6, Nintendo held a smaller "software showcase" conference based solely on the Nintendo 3DS, showcasing new content and games such as New Super Mario Bros.
 2, Paper Mario: Sticker Star and Luigi's Mansion: Dark Moon.
 This was also the last traditional Nintendo E3 press conference as E3 2013 onwards would take the form of a Nintendo Direct (with the exception of E3 2016, which only had Nintendo Treehouse Live).